 \subsubsection{The cyclic case and the non-$\Sigma$ version}

-\cite{KWZ} In the cyclic case, we have a similar story.
-However the universal operations of $\Cyclic_{\Crl}^{nt}$ are now given by an odd Lie algebra.
-This is explained in detail in \cite{KWZ} and has predecessors in \cite{Ginzburg,LeBruyn}.
-The reason is that if we proceed as above, again, we can calculate that there is a universal operation for each now (non-rooted tree) with unlabelled leaves.
-This operation is not pre-Lie in the usual sense, but we can shift signs.
-The lifting question was answered in \cite{KWZ} as well.
-It is important to emphasize here the lift is only to $\CCyclic_{\Crl^{pl}}$, which means to $C_n$ invariants.
+In the cyclic case, there is a similar story; see \cite{KWZ}.
+Here the universal operations of $\Cyclic_{\Crl}^{nt}$ include an (odd) Lie algebra which is not a commutator.
+This is explained in detail in \cite{KWZ} and has predecessors \cite{Ginzburg,LeBruyn}.
+Proceeding as above, we can calculate that there is a universal operation for each (now non-rooted) tree with unlabelled leaves.
+The lifting interpretation applies to show the above bracket lifts to $C_{n+1}$ invariants.
 One can further inquire if there is a lift for the inclusion $\operads\to \CCyclic$.
 Again the answer is ``yes'' as given in \cite{KWZ}.

-\subsubsection{Operads with an ($A_{\infty}$)--multiplication}
+\subsubsection{Operads with an ($A_{\infty}$)-multiplication}

-In the case of operads with associative multiplication, the universal operations given by the $nt$ version are given by the operad of rooted bi-partite trees first defined in \cite{del} called the Tamarkin operad in \cite{BBM}.
-The foliage operator again provides a lift to the non--$\Sigma$ case.
-For an $A_{\infty}$--multiplication, the relevant operad is the one of \cite{KS}.
+In the case of operads with associative multiplication, the universal operations given by the $nt$ version are given by the operad of rooted bi-partite trees as defined in \cite{del}.
+The foliage operator again provides a lift to the non-$\Sigma$ case.
+For an $A_{\infty}$-multiplication, the relevant operad is the one of \cite{KS}.
 In all these examples, the situation is analogous to that of operads, these operads include into the universal operations via the foliage operator and their components generate.

-The differential, which is an additional structure can be viewed as follows.
-Either from coming from a general Maurer--Cartan element for the bracket (a view that will be taken in \cite{Ward}) or from the general differential $d_{\Phi^1}$ which inserts an edge, see \cite{KS,del,KSchw}